soma-monitoring-toolbox/soma-collector/README.md

 # soma-collector
-Collector is the component exposing the core SOMA measurement API
+soma-collector is the component exposing the core SOMA measurement API